Abitibi-Témiscamingue for Snowmobiling At Its Purest…

 Location, Location, Location

 Abitibi-Témiscamingue benefits from the significant advantage of favourable geographic positioning.
 Its northerly location virtually guarantees early snow.
 And a long season that can last until early April.
-This positioning also avoids or considerably reduces the negative impacts of the rain and thaw.
-Weather that seem to be becoming more prevalent to the south.
-As a result, Abitibi-Témiscamingue usually delivers exceptional trail riding earlier than most other places and often when others are skunked for snow in season.
+Also, its positioning avoids or considerably reduces the negative impacts of the rain and thaw.
+Conditions that seem to be becoming more prevalent to the south.
+As a result, Abitibi-Témiscamingue usually delivers exceptional trail riding earlier than most other places.
+And often when others are skunked for snow in season.

 Abitibi-Témiscamingue Embraces Winter In Many Ways

 Abitibi-Témiscamingue embraces winter in every way.
-The snowy season is part of its culture.
-It’s hard-wired into the DNA of its residents, municipalities and society.
-This is a region that lives for winter and is more than willing to share it with others.
+For instance, the snowy season is part of its culture.
+So it’s hard-wired into the DNA of residents, municipalities and society.
+Consequently, this is a region that lives for winter and is more than willing to share it with others.

 Nine hard-working clubs operate 3,700 kilometres of groomed snowmobile trails.
-Numerous warm up shacks offer snowmobilers rest stops and shelter.
-Their tourism office actively promotes snowmobiling (see new app below).
+Meanwhile, their numerous warm up shacks offer snowmobilers rest stops and shelter.
+Plus, the regional tourism office actively promotes snowmobiling.
 And plentiful hospitality services eagerly welcome snowmobilers.
 That’s why Abitibi-Témiscamingue is a sure cure for the winter blues.
 Or to see what snowmobiling in Quebec is really all about.